 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its purpose (archiving historical database records), specifies concrete actions and storage targets (archive tables, S3, Azure Blob, GCS), and provides explicit trigger phrases.
-The only minor issue is the awkward phrasing at the start ('Process use when you need to') which mixes imperative and second-person voice, though the rest uses appropriate third-person framing.
+This is a strong skill description that clearly defines its purpose, lists concrete actions and storage targets (S3, Azure Blob, GCS), and provides explicit trigger phrases.
+The description is well-scoped to a specific niche (database archival) making it highly distinguishable.
+The only minor issue is the slightly awkward phrasing at the start ('Process use when') which appears to be a grammatical error but doesn't significantly impact comprehension.

 | Dimension | Reasoning | Score |